BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

 ## What are we working on next?

 ### Bundlers, bundlers, bundlers
+We're working on implementing the new asset bundlers which can all share the same [BladeRunnerJS model](https://github.com/BladeRunnerJS/brjs/wiki/Model-And-Plugin-Design).

+These include:
+* HTML bundler
+* XML bundler
-We're implementing the new HTML, I18N and CSS bundlers to go with our new JS Bundler which supports NodeJS style code.
+* CSS resource bundler (stylesheets and images)We're implementing the new HTML, I18N and CSS bundlers to go with our new JS Bundler which supports NodeJS style code.

-The XML bundler will be following shortly after that and we're aiming to get all these completed this sprint (by February 14th).
+* XML bundler

+The current (legacy) implementations are not compatible with detecting dependencies written in the to-be-supported NodeJS style.
+The work we're doing will allow them to be more efficient with dependency analysis, share common code and be smarter when keeping track of what work needs to be re-done when files are changed/added/removed on disk (cache management).

 Once we have these new bundlers implemented (and tested!), we'll be able to proceed to releasing BladeRunnerJS v0.4.